icsharpcode/ilspy-vscode/vscode-extension/README.md

 The `Decompile IL Assembly (pick file)` command allows choosing an assembly using the file picker dialog.
 The dialog should also allow one to type in the full path, for example, `c:/temp/a.dll` or `/home/user/b.dll`.

-If the file is a valid .NET assembly, a tree view named `ILSPY DECOMPILED MEMBERS` is added into the Explorer view.
+If the file is a valid .NET assembly, a tree view named `ILSPY: ASSEMBLIES` is added into the Explorer view.
 It allows expanding and selecting various nodes, whose decompiled C# code is shown in the editor.

-Loaded assemblies can be closed by right-click on the assemly nodes to show the context menu then select `Unload Assembly` menu item.
+Loaded assemblies can be closed by hovering the assemly nodes and clicking the "X" icon.

+Further features are:

+- Symbol search across all loaded assemblies
+- Choosing decompilation language
+- Saving list of loaded assemblies along with currently open workspace

 ## Requirements

 - Visual Studio Code >= 1.74
-- .NET 6.0 (installed automatically on first start)
+- .NET 8.0 (installed automatically on first start)

 ## What's New